About the QITC framework

 The first stage involved small groups of industry and government stakeholders shaping the key aspects of the framework, ready for broad consultation.

 It also brought to light some quick wins to make using the current GITC framework easier.

 The second stage was where suppliers and government representatives were invited to be part of the wider consultation.

-Over 200 stakeholders were invited to workshops and to take surveys to provide their input and feedback on the key elements of the framework – the contracts, model for pre-qualification, a contract type decision tool, guidelines for using supplier terms and conditions and the approach to transition to the new framework.
+Over 200 stakeholders were invited to workshops and to take surveys to provide their input and feedback on the key elements of the framework – the contracts, a contract type decision tool, guidelines for using supplier terms and conditions and the approach to transition to the new framework.

 To ensure the best outcomes from the consultation, we agreed to hold ourselves to six engagement principles.